Claude Floquet

-Claude Eugene Floquet (3 November 1884 – 22 November 1963) was an occasional player for Transvaal from 1905 to 1910.
-He played a Test match for South Africa in 1910.
+Claude Eugene Floquet (3 November 1884 – 22 November 1963) was a South African cricketer.
+An occasional player for Transvaal from 1905 to 1910, he played a Test match for South Africa in 1910.

-His first-class career of just six matches was spread over six seasons between 1904–05 and 1910–11.
-He batted right-handed in the middle to lower part of the order and bowled medium pace occasionally.
+Floquet's first-class career of just six matches was spread over six seasons between 1904–05 and 1910–11.
+He batted right-handed in the middle to lower part of the order and bowled medium-pace occasionally.
 He appeared in the Third Test of the series against England on their tour of 1909-10, which was played at the Old Wanderers Ground in Johannesburg, as were all Floquet's first-class matches.
 He scored 1 and 11 not out and took 0 for 24 with the ball.

+Floquet married Clara Dodd in Johannesburg in May 1912.
 His older brother Bertram also played for Transvaal.